adamConnerSax/knit-haskell/Readme.md

 since hvega itself is just a wrapper that builds javascript to render in a browser.
 And so far that is the only supported output format.

 * This is very much a WIP.
 So it's rough around the edges and in the middle.
 If you find it useful but have suggestions, please submit issues on github.

 * I'm very interested in adding to the "zoo" of input fragments.
 Any PRs of that sort would be most welcome!
 * I'm also interested in widening the possible output types--currently only HTML is supported--but that is quite limited now by hvega which only works in html output.
 But support could be added for other output types if hvega input is not required.

+* Travis building is broken right now.
+For some reason it is choosing an impossible build plan--choosing a version of log-domain which is higher than the upper bound on that package in "random-fu"--and then the buidl fails.
+Hopefully, I'll sort this out.

 [travis]:        <https://travis-ci.org/adamConnerSax/knit-haskell>
 [travis-badge]:  <https://travis-ci.org/adamConnerSax/knit-haskell.svg?branch=master>